...

 Higher education in Spain (Enseñanza Universitaria) is divided into three cycles according to European and global standards and the criteria of the Bologna Process.

 The Grado degree (Bachelor's degree).
-Awarded upon completion of a three- or four-year university program.
-The duration of the first stage of higher education depends on the profession.
+After completing a three- or four-year university program, graduates are awarded a diploma.
+The duration of studying is stipulated by the profession.
 For example, a medical bachelor's degree lasts up to 6 years.
 The first cycle of higher education in Spanish grado can be obtained in all fields - including humanitarian and natural sciences as well as social.

 Degree Master (Master).
-Awarded after the completion of a one-year or two-year highly specialized university program.
+Awarded after completing a one-year or two-year highly specialized university program.
 Enrollment in such programs is possible only with a grado degree.

 Doctorate (Doctorado) degree.
-The duration of the program is 3-6 years.
+Studying takes 3-6 years.
 You can enter a doctoral program after obtaining a master's degree and, in some cases, after obtaining a bachelor's degree program.
 The final stage of doctoral studies will be the defense of the doctoral thesis.

 Benefits of studying at colleges in Madrid